List of Home and Away characters introduced in 2023: Elandra Hudson

 Elandra Hudson, played by Rarriwuy Hick, made her first appearance on 28 February 2023.
 Hick confirmed her casting on her social media on 26 February, writing "The cat's out the bag.
 Guess who's visiting Summer Bay."
 Details about her character and storyline were revealed in the 4–10 March 2023 issue of TV Week.
 Elandra is the sister of Mali Hudson (Kyle Shilling), who was introduced in January.
 The siblings are reunited when Elandra pays him a visit in Summer Bay, where he has recently moved to.
 She initially accuses him of moving to the Bay for "a fling" after catching him with Rose Delaney (Kirsty Marillier), who she then invites out to lunch.
 It emerges that Mali did not tell his family about his move and they want him to come home.
 However, Rose makes Elandra see what Mali brings to the town and opens up about her feelings for him.
 After "a heart-to-heart" with Mali, Elandra realises that the Bay is a fresh start for her brother.

+Elandra comes to Summer Bay to see her brother Mali, but interrupts him and Rose Delaney, who has spent the night with him.
+She asks Mali why he moved away without telling the family, before letting him show her around town.
+She accepts his decision to stay in the Bay, but says that he will have to tell their mother soon.
+Elandra later tells Mali to get back together with Rose when they break up.
+She also calls Rose to say that her brother should never have broken up with her.
+Elandra joins Mali when he introduces Rose to their mother, Victoria Hudson (Ursula Yovich).
+When Victoria takes Rose off to talk alone, Elandra tells Mali that she is angry with him.
+Over lunch, Victoria asks Rose what she does for a living and upon learning Rose is a police officer, Victoria wants to leave and tells Malo that his father would be ashamed of him.
+Elandra advises Mali to talk to their mother, while explaining to Rose that their brother has been in trouble with the police before, which has led to racial profiling of the whole family.
+She takes her mother home, after Victoria invites Rose to meet the rest of the family one day.